engines/Spaces/README.md

 blueprint_space.by(descriptor)
 ```

-## Generating a Resolutions::Resolution
+## Generating a Resolving::Resolution

-A `Resolutions::Resolution` is what will generate a DockerFile.
+A `Resolving::Resolution` is what will generate a DockerFile.
 You create a Resolution from a blueprint like so:

 ```
 resolution = universe.resolutions.by(descriptor)
 ```

-## Saving a Resolutions::Resolution
+## Saving a Resolving::Resolution

-Save `Resolutions::Resolution` to resolution space with:
+Save `Resolving::Resolution` to resolution space with:

 ```
 universe.resolutions.save(resolution)